Neck Pain Perth

 Although the pain is felt in the neck, it can be caused by numerous other spinal problems.
 Neck pain may arise due to muscular tightness or joint stiffness in both the neck and upper back, and/or pinching of the nerves emanating from the cervical spine.

 The neck is surrounded by several muscles which arise from the lower neck and upper back, attaching to the base of the skull.
 These muscles work to support to the weight of the head and allow a large range of motion.
 This large amount of muscle activity unfortunately makes the neck vulnerable to injury and disorders which cause pain.

 Common Disorders in the Neck

 This disorder originates from the neck and is one of the most common types of headaches, typically occurring due to activities which place excessive stress on the upper joints of the neck.
 Patients with this condition usually experience a gradual onset of neck pain and headache during the causative activity.
-In Perth CBD we find this to be an extremely common condition that our team of Physiotherapists are very well equip to help with.
+In the Perth CBD we find this to be an extremely common condition that our team of Physiotherapists are very well equipped to help with.